christopher-l-ahmed/population-burden-gap/README.md

 ## 📁 R/ — The Metric Functions

-This folder contains the core functions used throughout the analysis.
+This folder contains functions used throughout the analysis.
 Each function lives in its own file.

 - `compute_pbg.R` — calculates Population Burden Gap (PBG)
 - `compute_delta_pbg.R` — calculates the change between two map verions' PBG values (ΔPBG)
-- `helpers.R` — more functions used to help/simplify code along the way
+- `helpers.R` — more functions used to simplify code along the way

 You don’t need to edit these files.
-Instead, the Quarto documents will pull them in using `source()`.
+Instead, Quarto will read them using `source()`.

 ---